wezlemin/delta-docs/internal-sideloading/ksign-tutorial.md

 > If it does not appear, read Troubleshooting.

 8. Go to Settings → General → VPN and Device Management.
-Trust the enterprise app and restart.
+Trust the enterprise app (and restart if required).
 9. Download the Delta IPA by going to https://deltaexploits.gg.
 Use Safari.
 10. Use one of the methods below (depending on if you are using KSign or ESign):